 If you want a fast approval rule, use this one: no FSEE should be posted until the supplier can be identified, the transaction can be understood from the description, and the total amount ties cleanly to the withholding field.

-An electronic FSEE is not just a buyer-prepared invoice saved as a PDF.
-Inside El Salvador's DTE environment, it is a structured tax document classified as Type 44.
-That means El Salvador DTE type 44 rules matter as much as the underlying commercial transaction.
+Inside El Salvador's DTE environment, an electronic FSEE is a structured tax document classified as Type 44.
+That means the Type 44 DTE rules matter as much as the underlying purchase.

 For finance teams, the operational flow usually looks like this: